Emergent Global Symmetry from IR N-ality

 For every unitary gauge node, there exists a $\fru(1)$ topological symmetry, and the CB global symmetry manifest in the UV is simply $\frg^{\rm UV}_{\rm C}=\oplus^L_{\alpha=1}\, \fru(1)_\alpha$.
 The UV-manifest rank is $\text{rk}(\frg^{\rm UV}_{\rm C})=L$, where $L$ is the total number of gauge nodes.
 In the IR, every array of $k$ consecutive balanced (i.e. $e_\alpha=0$) gauge nodes contributes an $\frsu(k+1)$ factor to the symmetry algebra, while every overbalanced node (i.e. $e_\alpha > 0$) contributes a factor of $\fru(1)$\cite{Gaiotto:2008ak}.
 The IR global symmetry algebra therefore has the generic form: \be \frg^{\rm IR}_{\rm C} = \oplus_{\alpha}\, \frsu(k_\alpha +1)_\alpha + \oplus_{\beta}\, \fru(1)_\beta, \ee where $\alpha$ labels every array of $k_\alpha$ consecutive balanced gauge nodes, while $\beta$ labels the overbalanced nodes.
 Note that, while $\frg^{\rm IR}_{\rm C} \neq \frg^{\rm UV}_{\rm C}$, we have $\text{rk}(\frg^{\rm IR}_{\rm C})=\text{rk}(\frg^{\rm UV}_{\rm C})=L$.
 Therefore, the rank of the IR global symmetry is manifest in the UV.
 For every $\fru(1)$ factor in $\frg^{\rm UV}_{\rm C}$, one can turn on a triplet of Fayet-Iliopoulos (FI) parameters in the UV Lagrangian.
 In the IR, these parameters account for $\CN=4$-preserving mass deformations of the SCFT, deforming/resolving the HB.

 More generally, however, one may have $\text{rk}(\frg^{\rm IR}_{\rm C}) > \text{rk}(\frg^{\rm UV}_{\rm C})$, which implies that some of the mass deformations are simply not visible in the UV Lagrangian.
 These are often referred to as theories with ``hidden FI parameters" \cite{Hanany:1997gh, Feng:2000eq, Gaiotto:2008ak}.
 A particularly interesting class is given by quiver gauge theories with unitary and special unitary gauge nodes and hypermultiplets in the fundamental/bifundamental representations (see \figref{fig: USUgen}), with at least one of the special unitary nodes being \textit{balanced} i.e. the total number of fundamental/bi-fundamental hypers associated with a given $SU(N_\alpha)$ node is $2N_\alpha-1$.
 The latter condition ensures that the quiver has an emergent IR CB symmetry, as we will see momentarily.
+We will restrict our discussion to quivers defined by tree-graphs.
+Quivers with loops, which can introduce additional emergent symmetry, will be discussed elsewhere.

 In this paper, we will be interested in a slightly more general theory -- a unitary/special unitary quiver as above with certain additional hypermultiplets that transform in powers of the determinant and/or the anti-determinant representations \cite{Dey:2020hfe, Dey:2021rxw} of the unitary gauge nodes.
 We will collectively refer to these matter multiplets as \textit{Abelian Hypermultiplets}.
 A generic quiver gauge theory of this class is given in \figref{fig: AbHMgen}.
 The simplest quiver gauge theory of this class is a $U(N)$ theory with $N_f$ fundamental hypermultiplets and $P$ hypermultiplets in the determinant representation, which we will denote as $\CT^N_{N_f, P}$.
 For $P \geq 1$, these theories are good if $N_f \geq 2N-1$, and bad otherwise.